War of the Fifth Coalition: Landshut Maneuver

 Davout anticipated facing overwhelming forces and withdrew most of his forces, leaving 2,000 men from Regensburg.
 The northbound Austrian columns in the Kelheim–Abbach zone encountered four columns of Davout's men heading west towards Neustadt in the early hours of 19 April.
 The Austrian attacks were slow, uncoordinated, and easily repulsed by the experienced French III Corps.
 Napoleon knew there was fighting in Davout's sector and devised a new strategy to defeat the Austrians: while the Austrians attacked to the north, André Masséna's corps, augmented by Oudinot's forces, would strike southeast towards Freising and Landshut in hopes of threatening the Austrian flank and relieving the pressure on Davout.
 Napoleon intended the corps of Davout and Lefebvre to pin the Austrians while his other forces swept into the Austrian rear.

 The central Austrian V Corps were defeated in the Battle of Abensberg, allowing the French to advance.
 Napoleon was working under false assumptions that made his goals difficult to achieve.
-Massena's advance to Landshut required too much time, permitting Hiller to escape south over the Isar.
+Masséna's advance to Landshut required too much time, permitting Hiller to escape south over the Isar.
 The Danube bridge, which provided easy access to Regensburg, and the east bank had not been demolished.
 This allowed Austrians to cross the river and stopped France from destroying the forces.
 On 20 April, the Austrians had suffered 10,000 casualties, lost 30 guns, 600 caissons, and 7,000 other vehicles, but were still a potent fighting force.
 With the main French army near Landshut, if Charles had attacked Davout he could have destroyed his corps and fallen on the rear of Napoleon's force.
 He retained the bridge at Regensburg and the road to Straubing and Vienna as an avenue of retreat.